amberscript/api/README.md

 - `includeTimestamps`: (optional) any boolean value.
 Defaults to true.
 - `includeSpeakers`: (optional) any boolean value.
 Defaults to true.
 - `highlightsOnly`: (optional) any boolean value.
 Defaults to false.
 - `maxCharsPerRow`: (optional) any integer.
 Sets the maximum number of characters per row.
+Defaults to no limit.

 Returns (txt):
 ```